-IFAC is committed to ensuring that its employees and volunteers, partners, operations and programs do no harm to children, young people or vulnerable adults (collectively, “vulnerable people”); that they do not expose them to the risk of discrimination, neglect, harm and abuse; and that any concerns the organization has about the safety of vulnerable people are dealt with and reported to the appropriate authorities; and that an appropriate level of protection is provided to vulnerable employees and volunteers, when ill or at risk of harm or abuse, for example.
+IFAC is committed to ensuring that its employees and volunteers, partners, operations and programs do no harm to children, young people or vulnerable adults (collectively, “vulnerable people”); that they do not expose them to the risk of discrimination, neglect, harm and abuse; and that any credible suspicions or actual incidents related to the safety of vulnerable people are dealt with and reported to the appropriate authorities; and that an appropriate level of protection is provided to vulnerable employees and volunteers, when ill or at risk of harm or abuse, for example.
 This purpose of this policy is to therefore provide staff and volunteers with the overarching principles that guide our approach to safeguarding and child protection.

 We recognize that:

 - this extends to vulnerable adults, 18 years and above, who by reason of disability, age, gender, social and economic status, or illness, the context they are in, may be unable to take care of or to protect him or herself against abuse, harm or exploitation; and

 - IFAC has a role in ensuring a safe physical and emotional environment for vulnerable people in any situation where IFAC employees, volunteers, partners or programs deal with vulnerable p/eople.

 IFAC has zero tolerance against abuse and exploitation of vulnerable people.
 IFAC also expects its employees and volunteers to ensure the safety and wellbeing of any vulnerable people with whom we work, including using our safeguarding procedures to share concerns and relevant information and manage any allegations against staff and volunteers appropriately.
 This is stated in the Codes of Conduct for both IFAC employees and IFAC volunteers.